Bloggers and Blogs

 ContemporaryNomad.com, www.contemporarynomad.com, is a thoughtful and nicely designed multimedia site—including pictorials, videos, 360 views, and articles—which includes a rich blog documenting three years of "Adventure, Travel, Culture, and Opinion," as expressed by Tony and Thomas.

-Everything Everywhere, everything-everywhere.com, hosted by Gary Arndt, is a very rich blog which covers everything travel travel gear to excellent travel photography to travel news which he updates even as he travels around the world at a dizzying pace.
+Everything Everywhere, everything-everywhere.com, hosted by Gary Arndt, is a rich blog that is highlighted by excellent travel photography, postcard-quality++, updated as he travels around the world.

 DeliciousBaby, www.deliciousbaby.com, hosted by Debbie Dubrow, is an excellent family travel blog written by a woman who travels around the world with her children.
 The blog includes tips for traveling with children as well as city/country guides.

 HoboTraveler, www.hobotraveler.com/blogger.html, provides sometimes politically incorrect tips on how to live in various paradises around the world for less than $500 a month.
 Andy chronicles the world, and has been at it 15 years.
 Andy immerses himself in the cultures he visits.
 He shows no fear in going places few dare venture, or which are not necessarily fashionable—as any explorer does.

-NomadicMatt, www.nomadicmatt.com/travel-blog/, offers a blog as part of his excellent website where great energy and curiosity shine through in his practical posts.
+NomadicMatt, www.nomadicmatt.com/travel-blog/, offers a blog as part of his website where energy and curiosity shine through in his practical posts.